johnguzmare/datasciencecoursera/ReproducibleResearch/Week1/Project/PeerAssessment.md

 ## # ... with 17,558 more rows
 ```

+#### Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.

 Summary to compare `activity_steps_taken_im` dataset with imputed missing values and the original dataset `activity_steps_taken`